Who do I talk to if I have a concern?

 I want to talk about an absence, attendance or punctuality...

 We have an attendance officer, Miss Becky Pether, that will support any of your concerns around attendance.
 You may contact her at school by calling the school number.

 We also have a number of home school link workers that are available to talk too about attendance if your child is struggling to come to school.
 They can provide you with ideas and support to ensure your child gets a really good education through good attendance and punctuality.
 The school office has relevant forms and can also help with attendance and absence.

 I want to talk about my child’s special needs (learning, medical, physical or mental well-being)...

-You may wish to talk with the class teacher or the Director of Inclusion/ Special Educational Needs and Disability Coordinator (SENDCO), Mrs Penny Taylor.
+You may wish to talk with the class teacher or the Special Educational Needs and Disability Coordinator (SENDCo), Mr Ben Scott.
 The office will be able to make an appointment for you and the school to meet.

 I want to talk about paying for school lunches, trips, visits, uniform...

 The school office has payment plans and details of free school meals, etc. Please pop in, call us or email us with your query.